Backwater Valve Information and Rebate Program Application

-DC Water is expanding its backwater valve rebate program in the Bloomingdale and LeDroit Park neighborhoods to now reimburse eligible residents up to $6,000 for the purchase and installation of a backwater valve.
+DC Water has expanded its backwater valve rebate program beyond the limited combined sewer areas to now reimburse eligible residents who have documented sewer back up from both the July 1, 2012 and the September 10, 2020 storm, up to $6,000 for the purchase and installation of a backwater valve.
 More specifically, the expanded program offers the following:

-- For those property owners who have not yet taken part in the program, and had a documented sewer back-up in 2012, the reimbursement rate is now 100 percent, up to $6,000.
+- For those property owners in the combined sewer area who have not yet taken part in the program, and had a documented sewer back-up since 2012, the reimbursement rate continues to be 100 percent, up to $6,000.

-- For those who have not experienced a sewer back-up, but have been identified as living in an affected neighborhood, DC Water offers a rebate of 90 percent of the cost associated with installing a backwater valve, up to $6,000 per property.
+- Those who have experienced a documented sewer back-up related to the September 10, 2020 storm, are now eligible for a rebate of 100 percent of the cost associated with installing a backwater valve, up to $6,000 per property.

 - To determine the eligibility of your property, please click on the “New Backwater Valve Request Form” button below.
 If you need assistance in using this form, please contact Emanuel Briggs at 202-787-2003 or email@example.com.